Martin Palouš: Career

 Palouš was the Czech Republic Ambassador to the United States prior to taking office at the United Nations.
 His other diplomatic and political appointments include the Czech Republic's Deputy Minister of Foreign Affairs, Deputy Minister of Foreign Affairs at the Ministry of Foreign Affairs of Czechoslovakia.
 He was also a founding member of the Civic Forum.
 He was elected to the Federal Assembly in 1990 and was then a member of its Foreign Affairs Committee.
 He unsuccessfully ran for leadership of Civic Forum but lost to Václav Klaus.

 Being one of the first signers of Charter 77, he served as spokesman for the human rights group.
 Palouš has also had an active academic career, holding a number of teaching positions, and also lectured at Northwestern University in the United States from 1993 to 1994.
 Today, he lectures International Relations courses at Florida International University.

-Palouš is a member of Prague Society for International Cooperation, a respected NGO whose main goals are networking and the development of a new generation of responsible, well-informed leaders and thinkers.
+Palouš is a member of Prague Society for International Cooperation, an NGO whose main goals are networking and the development of a new generation of responsible, well-informed leaders and thinkers.